Freedom Through Fetters

 The Paradox of Choice

 Barry Schwartz's The Paradox of Choice: Why More Is Less (2004) synthesizes extensive research demonstrating that increased options frequently decrease satisfaction.
-The canonical jam study found that consumers presented with twenty-four varieties of jam were less likely to purchase and less satisfied with their choice than consumers presented with six varieties.
+The canonical jam study found consumers presented with twenty-four varieties were less likely to purchase and less satisfied with their choice than those presented with six varieties.
 The multiplication of possibilities creates decision fatigue and erodes commitment.

-This suggests a counterintuitive approach to limitation: systematically reducing options.
-Steve Jobs's uniform of black turtleneck and jeans, documented by Walter Isaacson in his biography (2011), was not affectation but strategic Beschränkung—one fewer daily decision, preserving capacity for consequential choices.
-Barack Obama's presidency similarly involved restricting wardrobe to blue or gray suits, delegating minor decisions to conserve energy for major ones.
+This suggests counterintuitive approach to limitation: systematically reducing options.
+Steve Jobs's uniform of black turtleneck and jeans was not affectation but strategic Beschränkung—one fewer daily decision, preserving capacity for consequential choices.
+Barack Obama's presidency similarly involved restricting wardrobe to blue or gray suits.

 The principle extends beyond clothing.
 Limitation of restaurant choices (the regular rotation), entertainment options (the curated list), reading material (the focused domain), and social engagements (the small circle) all conserve decision-making capacity for what matters.
 Each represents a valve deliberately closed to maintain pressure for significant purposes.